 The graphs below can be used for all MHI Airtorch Models.

 Tips: The graphs of temperature vs. SCFM/kW above are for air.
 The position along the SCFM/kW changes with the gas.
 For nitrogen it is almost the same.
 Because of the range of inlet temperatures and power a range of steady state temperatures become feasible with every Airtoch as ong as used within the device limitaions.
-Please consult MHI on the right system for your application.
+Please consult MHI on the correct system for your application.
 MHI Airtorch models also work with a low pressure drop.
-An increase in pressure required to drive the flow can often dramatically increase the required energy.
-MHI Airtorch models are designed with efficiencies in mind.
-Please consult with MHI on the best solution for your industrial process gas heating.
+MHI Airtorch models are designed with high efficiencies in mind.
+Please consult with MHI on the best solution for your industrial process gas or inline heating.
 If the flow of 1~1.2 kg/s is driven with 10 Bar pressure as opposed to low pressure (Airtorch type) then almost ~1 MW of power may be wasted for just driving the flow!
 So please compare this power also when comparing manufacturers.